Anupam Basu

 Anupam Basu is an Indian academic and researcher specializing in computer science and engineering.

 Education and Early Career

-Basu earned his Bachelor of Engineering in Electronics and Telecommunication Engineering in 1980 and his Master of Engineering in Computer Engineering in 1982, both from Jadavpur University.
+After completing his schooling with St. Lawrence High School, Kolkata, Basu earned his Bachelor of Engineering in Electronics and Telecommunication Engineering in 1980 and his Master of Engineering in Computer Engineering in 1982, both from Jadavpur University.
 He completed his Ph.D. in Computer Science and Engineering from the Indian Institute of Technology (IIT) Kharagpur in 1988.

 Academic Positions

 Basu worked as a professor in the Department of Computer Science and Engineering and later as the Chairman and Head of the Centre for Educational Technology at IIT Kharagpur.
 He served as the Director at the National Institute of Technology, Durgapur.
 Additionally, he has been an Honorary Professor at the School of Engineering, Shiv Nadar University since June 2021.
 He is also a Raja Ramanna Chair professor at Jadavpur University.
 He was a visiting professor at the University of California, Irvine, and the University of Guelph, Ontario, Canada.
 He has also acted as the Chairperson of the AICTE Curriculum Revision Committee for Computer Science & Engineering and has been a member of several committees of the Government of India and the State of West Bengal.